Abu al-Walid: Early life

-Al-Walid was raised in the village of al-Hal, near the city of Baljorashi in Saudi Arabia's Al Bahah Province.
+A member of the Ghamd tribe in Saudi Arabia, al-Walid was raised in the village of al-Hal, near the city of Baljorashi in Saudi Arabia's Al Bahah Province.
 In his native village, his father was a well known imam.
-The boy was born into a large family as one of eleven sons.
+He was born into a large family as one of eleven sons.
 His brothers claimed that in his youth, al-Walid had enjoyed acting, reading religious books and studying the Quran.

-Afghanistan, Bosnia and Tajikistan
+Militant career

 In 1986, when he was 19 years old, al-Walid obtained his parents' permission to participate in jihad in Afghanistan.
 He soon left for the country to join the mujahideen in their fight against the Russian forces during the Soviet–Afghan War.
 The next two years he spent training at the Maktab al-Khidamat, an organization created by Abdullah Azzam and Osama bin Laden.
 They trained the international volunteers and distributed funds to Islamic groups.
 Upon completing his training, al-Walid was assigned to a combat unit where he started fighting.
 On two occasions he briefly returned to Saudi Arabia, once to have an injury to his left hand treated.

-After the end of the Afghan War, al-Walid went on to fight in other conflicts in Europe and Asia.
-In the 1990s, the movement would lead him to the Balkans, specifically to Bosnia where he fought alongside the Bosniaks in the Bosnian War; he then travelled to Tajikistan, where he assisted the Islamist rebels in the Tajik Civil War; and eventually to Chechnya, where he joined the band called the Chechen mujahideen.
+After the end of the Soviet–Afghan War, al-Walid went on to fight in other conflicts in Europe and Asia.
+In the 1990s, the movement would lead him to the Balkans, specifically to Bosnia where he fought alongside the Bosniaks in the Bosnian War; he then travelled to Tajikistan, where he assisted the Islamist rebels in the Tajikistani Civil War; and eventually to Chechnya, where he joined the Chechen mujahideen.
 This group had been organized by and was being led by Ibn al-Khattab.

 First Chechen War

-In the First Chechen War, al-Walid served as a Naib (deputy) in Khattab's unit.
+In the First Chechen War, al-Walid was a Naib (deputy) in Khattab's unit.
 He participated in the numerous raids and ambushes that were executed by the IIB, including the April 1996 Shatoy ambush, in which they attacked and destroyed a large Russian armoured column.